 Offer Notice - Section 125

 Once we have admitted your application, we will value your home and make a formal offer called a Section 125 Notice (S125) within eight weeks (for houses) or 12 weeks (for flats) detailing the particulars of the sale which will include the sale price and the discount you are eligible for.
-The Offer Notice will also advise you of any planned major works for your block and what your contribution may be, should you decide to purchase your home.
+The Offer Notice will also advise you of any planned major works for your building and what your contribution may be, should you decide to continue with purchasing your home.

 Once you receive this offer notice, you will have three options, and you will have to let us know within 12 weeks whether;

 - You do not wish to buy your home, (and we will close your application)

 - You are not happy with the valuation and you would like your home to be revalued by the District Valuer, who is an independent Government employee.

 If you don’t respond to the offer within 12 weeks, we will send you a notice called 'default notice'.
 This notice gives you 28 days to let us know your decision.
 However, your application will be closed if we do not hear back from you within 28 days of sending you the default notice.
 A new right to buy application will be subject to a new valuation of your home.

 If you have requested to have your home re-valued, you will receive a new Offer Notice with the District Valuer’s valuation, depending on the outcome the District Valuer’s determination may be less, same or higher than initial offer.
 We will advise you of the District Valuer’s review by way of a notice called the Section 128 Notice.
 You will also have 12 weeks to let us know your decision.

 Once you have informed us that you are satisfied with the sale price and that you wish to continue with your application, we will prepare your application to be sent to the London Borough of Tower Hamlets legal team for completion.
 We will make every effort to do this within a reasonable time period and we will you tell when your application has been sent to the legal team.
 Prior to this time we would have asked for your Solicitors' details.